Tekali7/Costly/README.md

 - Analytics that analyze a users spending habits over time to let them know where they could improve.

 - Reminders for open payments or upcoming bills.

+## Bug Fixes
+- Bug: Two different users can't name their items the same.

+  - Working solution: Remove 'unique=True' from the item field in the Model.

+- Bug: User can't add an expense.
+  - Working solution: Clean up forms file and add widgets.

 # Design
 ## Color